Healthy building: Infectious disease

 ASHRAE states that "Transmission of SARS-CoV-2 through the air is sufficiently likely that airborne exposure to the virus should be controlled.
 Changes to building operations, including the operation of heating, ventilating, and air-conditioning systems, can reduce airborne exposures."
 Current recommendations include increasing air supply and exhaust ventilation, using operable windows, limiting air recirculation, increasing hours of ventilation system operation and upgraded filtration.
 Joseph Allen of the Healthy Buildings Program at Harvard suggests 4-6 air changes per hour in classrooms, especially when masks are off.

 Proper ventilation of areas has been found to have the same effect as vaccinating 50-60% of the population for influenza.
 Enhanced filtration using a MERV 13 filter would be adequate to protect against transmission of viruses.
 Allen mentions three ways humidity can affect transmission: respiratory health, decaying, and virus evaporation.
 Drier air also dries out the respiratory cilia that catch particles.
-Viruses decay faster between 40-60% humidity.
+Viruses decay faster between 40 and 60% humidity.
 Respiratory droplets that become aerosols are less likely to do so at higher humidity.
 After 60%, mold growth begins to be encouraged.